 The Evika G1 Greenhouse range is where they are starting and this is in the ever-popular 6ft wide market.
 You would expect a 6 x 8 ft and even a 6 x 4 ft but not the baby 6 x 2 ft.
 This is effectively a wall garden but with a back.
 Interesting.

-All the G1 range feature a well-engineered low-threshold door frame and a lockable and easily sliding door.
+All the G1 range features a well-engineered low-threshold door frame and a lockable and easily sliding door.
 High eaves give a great sense of space and a 4 blade louvre and automatic window opener are supplied as standard.
 The gutters are wide and engineered and integrated as part of the greenhouse rather than appearing as an afterthought.

 An integral base is also a standard feature and it is a box section construction with cleated corners for added strength.
-Options available allow the box section base to be anchored to hard surfaces, as you would imagine, but also to compacted soil, which will appeal to many first time buyers.
+Options available allow the box section base to be anchored to hard surfaces, as you would imagine, but also to compacted soil, which will appeal to many first-time buyers.

 Construction is designed to be far simpler than most greenhouses which is always an issue for those of us not quite so nimble-fingered as we once were.